sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

    To create access key and secret key for the above-created user, follow the step given in `AWS User Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey>`_

-Step 2 : Install AWS CLI in Fire Insights Machine
+Step 2 : Install AWS CLI in Sparkflows Machine
 --------

 #.
 To install the AWS CLI in Fire UI run the below command: